 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

-3. Paralegal411’s Top Online Paralegal Programs: https://www.paralegal411.org/degrees/bachelors/online/
+2. Paralegal411’s Top Online Paralegal Programs: https://www.paralegal411.org/degrees/bachelors/online/

-5. US News Best Law Schools 2019: https://www.usnews.com/best-graduate-schools/top-law-schools/law-rankings
+3. US News & World Report Best Law Schools 2022: https://www.usnews.com/best-graduate-schools/top-law-schools/law-rankings

-6. American Bar Association Approved Paralegal Programs: https://www.americanbar.org/groups/paralegals/
+5. American Bar Association Approved Paralegal Programs: https://www.americanbar.org/groups/paralegals/

 7. Georgetown University Center on Education and the Workforce, Ranking ROI of 4,500 US Colleges and Universities: https://cew.georgetown.edu/cew-reports/CollegeROI/